heshuting555/ReferSplat/README.md

 be publicly released.

 ## Datasets

-The Ref-lerf dataset is accessible for download via the following link：https://pan.baidu.com/s/1l8gco3gRwcHUFLXHzne0WA?pwd=7an0
+The **RefLERF dataset** is accessible for download via the following link:https://pan.baidu.com/s/1l8gco3gRwcHUFLXHzne0WA?pwd=7an0

 ## Cloning the Repository